settings icon

 There is much we can learn from the life of the apostle Paul.
 Far from ordinary, Paul was given the opportunity to do extraordinary things for the kingdom of God.
 The story of Paul is a story of redemption in Jesus Christ and a testimony that no one is beyond the saving grace of the Lord.
 However, to gain the full measure of the man, we must examine his dark side and what he symbolized before becoming “the Apostle of Grace.”
 Paul’s early life was marked by religious zeal, brutal violence, and the relentless persecution of the early church.
 Fortunately, the later years of Paul’s life show a marked difference as he lived his life for Christ and for the advancement of His kingdom.

 Paul was actually born as Saul.
-He was born in Tarsus in Cilicia around AD 1–5 in a province in the southeastern corner of modern-day Tersous, Turkey.
+He was born in Tarsus in Cilicia, a province in the southeastern corner of modern-day Tersous, Turkey, sometime in the first decade AD.
 He was of Benjamite lineage and Hebrew ancestry (Philippians 3:5–6).
 His parents were Pharisees—fervent Jewish nationalists who adhered strictly to the Law of Moses—who sought to protect their children from “contamination” from the Gentiles.
 Anything Greek would have been despised in Saul’s household, yet he could speak Greek and passable Latin.
-His household would have spoken Aramaic, a derivative of Hebrew, which was the official language of Judea.
+His household would have spoken Aramaic, which was the official language of Judea.
 Saul’s family were Roman citizens but viewed Jerusalem as a truly sacred and holy city (Acts 22:22-29).

 At age thirteen Saul was sent to Judea to learn from a rabbi named Gamaliel, under whom Saul mastered Jewish history, the Psalms, and the works of the prophets.
 His education would continue for five or six years as Saul learned such things as dissecting Scripture (Acts 22:3).
 It was during this time that he developed a question-and-answer style of teaching known in ancient times as “diatribe.”
 This method of articulation helped rabbis debate the finer points of Jewish law to either defend or prosecute those who broke the law.
 Saul went on to become a lawyer, and all signs pointed to his becoming a member of the Sanhedrin, the Jewish Supreme Court of 71 men who ruled over Jewish life and religion.
 Saul was zealous for his faith, and this faith did not allow for compromise.
 It is this zeal that led Saul down the path of religious extremism.